 Interviewing children at school

-See Education and early childhood protocol.
+See the Education partnering agreement protocol.

 Careful consideration needs to occur before interviewing children at school, as it may be distressing or uncomfortable for them.